Preterm Birth

 “Preterm birth” is defined as birth before 37 weeks of pregnancy.

 Infants born preterm are more likely to have health problems, especially during the first year of life.
-The earlier a baby is born, the greater the chance for more serious and long-lasting health risks.
+The earlier a baby is born, the greater the chance of more serious and long-lasting health risks.

 Signs of preterm birth include frequent, regular contractions; lower abdominal cramps or a low backache; a change or increase in vaginal discharge; pelvic pressure; water breaking; and bleeding with or without abdominal pain.